SFTtech/openage/doc/ideas/gameplay.md

    - outside of the main spectating window could be a second window (used for two monitor solutions) with the waiting list for the replays and all the other options and features special to the casting mode

  - in-game lag-free voice-communication between casters

+ - actions per minute (APM) should be derivable from game -> possible important influence on design decisions!

+ - show current camera locations of casters (maybe on minimap)

+ - small indicators for units that show if they are visible to another player, even if the FOW is turned off
+   - to get rid of the switching between the FOW of players just to know, if they can see each other

 ### Team interaction